 If you’ll be making a late trip during the ski season, perhaps visiting Aspen Highlands on closing weekend will be the most fun!
 Locals love to dress up and party at the base of the mountain to close out the season with a live DJ.
 Even the Ski Patrol hike to the top of Highland Bowl and host a BBQ!
 The Highlands Bowl is a famed expert course that can only be accessed by hiking, so make sure your boots are comfy.

 Aspen Mountain, also considered the mothership of the four resorts, was the first Aspen mountain to be developed for skiing and snowboarding, essentially putting Aspen on the map as a ski destination.
 It’s also commonly referred to as Ajax for short.
 This mountain does not have any beginner runs, and takes 15 to 20 minutes by gondola to travel up from the base to its highest elevation at 11,212 feet.

 Making this course unique are several “shrines” that many visitors hope to get a glimpse of on their way down the slopes.
 First tracks are also free daily, but reservations are required, so don’t wait!

-Buttermilk Mountain is a contradiction that deserves a laugh for snowboarding and skiing enthusiasts.
-Home of the X games and the best beginner ski runs in Colorado, this diverse mountain has three areas that make it complete.
+Home of the X games and the best beginner ski runs in Colorado, Buttermilk mountain has three areas that make it complete.
 West Buttermilk is prime for novices, while main Buttermilk and Tiehack are favored for experienced visitors.

 Snowmass is the largest among Aspen’s four ski resorts, with the most diverse terrains and experiences for visitors.
 Its 50th anniversary season was celebrated during the winter of 2017-2018.